Personalized medicine approach now available for patients with moderate to severe disease

 RODNEY J. FOLZ, MD, PHD

-Chief, Division of Pulmonary, Critical Care and Sleep Medicine, Medical Director, Adult Pulmonary Functioning Laboratory, UH Cleveland Medical Center; Scott R. Inkley, MD, Chair in Pulmonary/Critical Care and Professor of Medicine, Case Western Reserve University School of Medicine
+Division Chief, Pulmonary, Critical Care and Sleep Medicine, UH Cleveland Medical Center; Medical Director, Adult Pulmonary Functioning Laboratory, UH Cleveland Medical Center; Professor, Medicine, Case Western Reserve University School of Medicine

 For the 5 to 10 percent of asthma patients with moderate to severe persistent asthma, the disease can negatively impact work, family life and an overall sense of wellbeing, says Rodney J. Folz, MD, PhD, Chief of Pulmonary, Critical Care and Sleep Medicine at University Hospitals Cleveland Medical Center.
 Fortunately, novel new tests and biologic therapies are starting to make a difference for these hard-to-treat patients.